cinarkaan/ETSTUR-Java-Selenium-Cucumber-BDD/README.md

 Test Case

-1 - Bir tarih aralığı ve bölge/tema belirleyerek arama yapman ve otel listelemesine ilerle 2 - Listelenen oteller arasından bir tanesi seç
+1 - Choose date between and region and then click search for hotel 2 - Chose a hotel as randomly among the listed
-3- Seçtiğin otelden bir oda seçimi yap
+3- Choose room from the hotel that you chose
-4- Yaptığın oda seçiminin akabinde rezervasyon ve ödeme adımlarını doldur
+4- Fill Out reservation and payment steps